 The WERA-IRN EXTENDED EDUCATION

-Australia, Austria, Bangladesh, Canada, Colombia, Denmark, Ethiopia, Finland, Germany, Ghana, Hong Kong, Iceland, Italy, Japan, Kenya, the Netherlands, Norway, Palestinian Territories, Portugal, Russia, Saudi Arabia, Serbia, South Africa, South Korea, Sweden, Switzerland, Taiwan, Turkey, the UK, Ukraine, and the USA.
+Australia, Austria, Bangladesh, Canada, China, Colombia, Denmark, Ethiopia, Finland, Germany, Ghana, Hong Kong, Iceland, Israel, Italy, Japan, Kenya, the Netherlands, Norway, Palestinian Territories, Portugal, Russia, Saudi Arabia, Serbia, South Africa, South Korea, Sweden, Switzerland, Taiwan, Turkey, the UK, Ukraine, and the USA.